Ha-Duong-88/Pewlett-Hackard-Analysis/README.md

 The query results were outputed to several new tables created from the select statements on specific columns of the existing tables and joins with the employees, department employees, department manager and titles tables.
 The new tables were exported and saved as CSV files in PostgreSQL database.

-PostgreSQL and pgAdmin were used to write SQL statements and functions to create the schema and generate the queries to perform the analysis.
+PostgreSQL and pgAdmin's query editor were used to write SQL statements and execute the code to generate the schema and queries to perform the analysis for this project.
 In addition, the SQL files were also created in Visual Studio Code editor and saved as .sql files.

 # Results
 There were four new tables created as part of this analysis.